-Trump plays down Iranian shooting of U.S. surveillance drone
+Trump says hard to believe Iranian shooting of U.S. drone was intentional

 “This was an unprovoked attack on a U.S. surveillance asset in international airspace,” Urban said.

-Lieutenant General Joseph Guastella, the top U.S. Air Force commander in the Middle East, told reporters the drone had not violated Iranian airspace “at any time during its mission.”

-He said it was shot down while flying at high altitude about 34 km (21 miles) from the nearest point of land on the Iranian coast.
+Lieutenant General Joseph Guastella, the top U.S. Air Force commander in the Middle East, told reporters the drone was shot down at high altitude about 34 km (21 miles) from the nearest point of land on the Iranian coast.

 Iran’s foreign ministry said the drone had violated Iranian airspace and warned of the consequences of such “illegal and provocative” measures.

-Iranian Foreign Minister Mohammad Javad Zarif said on Twitter that the drone had taken off from the United Arab Emirates “in stealth mode & violated Iranian airspace.”
+Iranian Foreign Minister Mohammad Javad Zarif said on Twitter that the aircraft had taken off from the United Arab Emirates “in stealth mode & violated Iranian airspace.”

 Independent confirmation of the drone’s location when it was brought down was not immediately available.